Vladimir Balabanov: Biography

 Vladimir Balabanov was born on 2 December 1932 in the Greek village called Avranlo in the Georgian SSR.

 His father, Anastas Isidorovich Balabanov, worked in Soviet government organizations, while his mother, Sofia Stefanovna Karibova, originates from a family of educators.

 In 1950, he graduated from the Bolnisi Secondary School with a gold medal.
 In 1954, he graduated with honors from the Faculty of Physics and Mathematics at the Tbilisi Pedagogical Sulkhan-Saba Orbeliani University.

 In 1960, he defended his candidate thesis on the topic Some Issues of Stability of Solutions of Nonlinear Functional Equations.

 In 1990, he defended his doctoral thesis on the topic Some Issues of Nonlinear Functional Analysis and Their Applications.

 In 1991, he was conferred the academic degree of Doctor of Physical and Mathematical Sciences and the title of professor.

-Driven by a relentless passion for mathematics and education, Vladimir Balabanov dedicated numerous years to lecturing.
-He enlightened minds at various universities, where his lectures were imbued with profound insights and characterized by his unique approach to complex concepts.
-He lectured at the Faculty of Physics of the Tbilisi State University, the Tbilisi branch of the Russian University of Cooperation, the Tbilisi Institute for Teacher Enhancement, the Tbilisi Institute of Economics and Pedagogy, the Aristotle University of Thessaloniki, and the Tbilisi University of Economic Relations.
+Balabanov taught mathematics at several higher-education institutions.
+He lectured at the Faculty of Physics of Tbilisi State University, the Tbilisi branch of the Russian University of Cooperation, the Tbilisi Institute for Teacher Enhancement, the Tbilisi Institute of Economics and Pedagogy, the Aristotle University of Thessaloniki, and the Tbilisi University of Economic Relations.

 While living and working in Georgia, Vladimir Balabanov was a member of the Qualification Board of Professors for the Award of Academic Titles and a member of the Board of the Union of Mathematicians of Georgia.
 By the decree of the President of Georgia Eduard Shevardnadze, he was awarded the Order of Honor.
 He was also elected an academician of the Greek-Georgian International Humanitarian Academy.

 Since 2007, he lived with his family in Thessaloniki, Greece.

 He was married and had two children.